mattknowles314/mattknowles314/README.md

   + Topology
   + Cryptography

+* 💻 Over summer of 2021, I will be undertaking a placement working on developing efficient algorithms for calculating the convex hull of a set.
 * 🎓 Next year, for my master's degree, I will be focusing solely on Financial Mathematics

 ## What am I good at?